Our Lead Programme

 At Azafaros, we are applying our deep understanding of underlying metabolic pathways to develop new classes of oral small molecule compounds designed to counteract the pathological effects of accumulated metabolites in several rare metabolic disorders.

-Our lead programme is AZ-3102.
+Our lead programme is nizubaglustat.
 The novel small molecule, with a unique dual mode of action, has the potential to offer disease-modifying modalities that are effective regardless of the genotypes of the patients.
-In addition, AZ-3102 is an oral molecule, offering the potential of convenient administration and life-long treatment at home, significantly preserving the quality of life for patients, especially children.
+In addition, nizubaglustat is an oral molecule, offering the potential of convenient administration and life-long treatment at home, significantly preserving the quality of life for patients, especially children.
 They also avoid the risks associated with gene or enzyme replacement therapies.

 The compound has already received ODD from the FDA for GM2 Gangliosidosis (Sandhoff and Tay-Sachs diseases) and Niemann-Pick disease type C.

-AZ-3102’s potential in other lysosomal storage disorders
+Nizubaglustat's potential in other lysosomal storage disorders